JonathanBowker/pseudonymisation-as-a-service/README.md

 Considering the descriptions in Section 5, both counter and RNG can be used for the pseudonymisation of emails with the use of a mapping table, as the one shown in the example of Table 12.
 Clearly, pseudonymisation is strong as long as the mapping table is secured and stored separately from the pseudonymised data.

+#### Table 12: Example of email address pseudonymisation with RNG or counter (full pseudonymisation)

 ![Example of email address pseudonymisation with RNG](/images/mode-mapping.png)

 In the example of Table 12, both counter and RNG result to pseudonyms that do not reveal any information on the initial identifiers (email addresses) and do not allow any further analysis (e.g. statistical analysis) on the pseudonyms.
 In order to increase utility, it is possible to apply pseudonymisation only to a part of the email address, e.g. the local part (without affecting the domain part - see Table 13).

+#### Table 13: Example of email address pseudonymisation with RNG or counter (only local part pseudonymisation)

 ![Example of email address pseudonymisation with RNG or counter only local part pseudonymisation](/images/email-mapping.png)

 As shown in Table 13, while the emails are pseudonymised, it is still possible to know the domain and, thus, conduct relevant analysis (e.g. number of email users originating from the same domain).
 As discussed earlier in the document, counter may be weaker in terms of protection as it allows for predictions due to its sequential nature (e.g. in cases where email addresses come from the same domain, the use of counter may reveal information regarding the sequence of the different email users in the database).

 Starting from this simple case, depending on the level of data protection and utility that the pseudonymisation entity needs to achieve, different variations might be possible by retaining different levels of information in the pseudonyms (e.g. on identical domains, local parts, etc.).

+#### Table 14: Examples of email address pseudonymisation with RNG - various utility levels

 ![Examples of email address pseudonymisation with RNG - various utility levels](/images/email-complex-mapping.png)